HolographicWings/MHWilds-Mod_Lite-Environment/README.md

 ## Installation guide:

 ### Step 1:
-- Download the mod's archive from the Files tab. *(Anyway, it's not the first time you download a mod here).*
+- Download the mod's archive from the Releases tab. *(Anyway, it's not the first time you download something on github).*

 ### Step 2:
 - Navigate to your *Monster Hunter Wilds* installation folder.